-- All dogs must have distemper and rabies shots.
-Dogs must have a collar and leash and be brought and taken home the day of the show. - Beginner Pre-novice exhibitors will be required to have their animals perform the following for the judge: Heel on Leash; Figure 8 on Leash; Stand for exam on leash and not Stand for exam off leash; Recall on Leash (no finish) and not Recall of Leash (finish); Sit/Stay on Leash (45 seconds) and not Long Sit (1 minute) and Long Down (3 minutes). - Pre-novice exhibitors will be required to have their animals perform the following for the judge: heel and figure 8 on lead; stand for examination on lead; recall on lead; long sit on lead, one minute; long down on lead, three minutes. - Pre-novice A The exhibitor and dog have not competed before at any level. - Pre-novice B The exhibitor has had previous experience in training a dog, but is now training an untrained dog, or an inexperienced exhibitor is showing a previously trained dog or has not scored 170 points or more. - Novice Exhibitors are required to have their animals perform the following for the judge: heel on and off lead, figure 8 on lead; stand for examination off lead; recall off lead; long sit off lead, one minute; and long down off lead, three minutes. - Graduate Novice Exhibitors are required to have their animals perform the following for the judge: heel on and off lead, figure 8 off lead, stand for exam off lead, drop on recall, long sit handler out of sight, three minutes, and long down handler out of sight, five minutes. - Pre-Open Exhibitors must heel off lead; figure 8 off lead; drop on recall; retrieve on flat; retrieve over high jump; broad jump; long sit handler out of sight 3 minutes; long down handler out of sight 5 minutes. - Showmanship is judged on exhibitor's ability to show their dog, the appearance and grooming of dog and handler and knowledge of the dog breed.
+- ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair. - All dogs must have distemper and rabies shots.
+Dogs must have a collar and leash and be brought and taken home the day of the show. - Obedience Level A The exhibitor and dog have not competed before at any level.
+Obedience Level B The exhibitor has had previous experience in training a dog, but is now training an untrained dog, or an inexperienced exhibitor is showing a previously trained dog or has not scored 170 points or more. - Beginner Pre-Novice Exhibitors will be required to have their dog perform the following for the judge: Heel and Figure 8 on lead; Stand for exam on lead; Recall on lead (no Finish); Long Sit on lead, 45 seconds; and Long Down, 3 minutes. - Pre-Novice Exhibitors will be required to have their dog perform the following for the judge: Heel and Figure 8 on lead; Stand for examination on and off lead; Recall and Finish on lead; Long Sit on lead, one minute; Long Down on lead, three minutes. - Novice Exhibitors are required to have their dog perform the following for the judge: Heel on and off lead, Figure 8 on lead; Stand for examination off lead; Recall off lead; Long Sit off lead, one minute; and Long Down off lead, three minutes. - Graduate Novice Exhibitors are required to have their dog perform the following for the judge: Heel on and off lead, Figure 8 off lead; Stand for exam off lead; Drop on recall; Long Sit handler out of sight, three minutes; and Long Down handler out of sight, five minutes.

-- If you have scored 170 points or more in any class you must advance to the next level. - All dog exhibitors must complete the Dog/Small Animal Project Description Form, retrieve form by visiting www.crawfordcountywisconsinfair.com.
-The Dog/Small Animals Project Description Form must be dropped off at the Fair Office during regular entry times. - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2019 Crawford County Fair.
+- Pre-Open Exhibitors are required to have their dog perform the following for the judge: Heel off lead; Figure 8 off lead; Drop on recall; Retrieve on flat; Retrieve over High Jump; Broad Jump; Long Sit handler out of sight, 3 minutes; Long Down handler out of sight, 5 minutes. - Showmanship is judged on exhibitor's ability to show their dog, the appearance and grooming of dog and handler and knowledge of the dog breed. - If you have scored 170 points or more in any class you must advance to the next level. - All dog exhibitors must complete the Dog Project Description Form, retrieve form by visiting www.crawfordcountywisconsinfair.com.
+The Dog Project Description Form must be dropped off at the Fair Office during regular entry times.

 Class A - Dog Obedience

-Premiums 4.50 3.50 2.50 1.50
+Premiu ıms 4.50 3.50 2.50 1.50

-Item
+Items

-1. Beginner Pre-Novic e A
+1. Beginner Pre-Novice e A

-2. Beginner Pre-Novic e B
+2. Beginner Pre-Novice B

 3. Pre-Novice A

 4. Pre-Novice B

 5. Novice

 6. Graduate Novice

 7. Pre-Open

 8. Open

 9. Rally

 Class B - Showmanship

-- Premium
+Premiu ims 3.00 2.50 2.00 1.50

-- 7. Senior (grades 9 13)
+- 1. Senior (grades 9 13)

-- 8. Intermediate (grades 6 8)
+- 2. Intermediate (grades 6 8)

-- 9. Junior (grades 3-5)
+- 3. Junior (grades 3-5)

-DEPARTMENT 10 - JUNIOR SMALL ANIMALS (Danish Judging)
+DEPARTMENT 10 - JUNIOR SMALL ANIMALS